GleammerRay/WineSteam/README.md

 It is recommended to use `View` -> `Small Mode` in Steam to minimize crashes and bugs.

-If you wish to launch Wine Steam from your Linux Steam installation, simply add `winesteamdxvk.sh` as a Non-Steam Game.
+If you wish to launch Wine Steam from your Linux Steam installation, simply add `winesteam.sh` as a Non-Steam Game.

 ## Install Location